FerdinaKusumah/sports/readme.md

  * Install all dependencies by execute this command `make install`
  * Run migration by execute `make migrations && make migrate`
  * If you want all data is ready you can restore example data by execute `make restore`
+   * Otherwise you can create new user by execute this command `poetry run python manage.py createsuperuser` to create new users
  * Run the server by using `make run` then the server will run at port `8000`
+ * Login using default credential `admin` and password `admin` to login with example data